FURNACEAI/pagefreezer-part-2/Readme.md

 2) Just realized I should destroy any URLs in the list not being used post-limit so they're not chewing up memory.
 Noted for improvements.

 3) The summary stat "Largest URL delay (last 5 mins):" can return None if it's been more than five minutes since this was running.
 Noted for improvements.

+4) Run this long enough with low memory and a large dataset and it will absolutely seg fault.
+You're welcome.